Associate of Applied Science in Air Traffic Control

 UAA has no restrictions on age or physical condition of students.
 However, students desiring employment with the Federal Aviation Administration (FAA) should be aware of employment requirements:

 - Medical Certificate is required as depicted in FAR 65.49 and 67 Subpart C.

-- For employment considerations with the FAA, students must receive a PASS score on the Air Traffic-Selection and Training (ATSAT) examination administered by the FAA.
+- Students must receive a PASS score on the selection screening examination administered by the FAA, but this is subject to change.
 The examination provides a systematic process for continued enhancement of air traffic selection and training by testing candidates for recognition and cognitive skills required in the air traffic specialty and to identify the “composite controller.”

 |ATA A233||Aviation Safety||3|

 |ATC A147||Pilot/Controller Techniques||3|